The first time I ever saw The Entrance NSW was a typical summer day in Australia...

 The sun was shining.
 The water was a clear aqua.
 Dozens of pelicans and anglers dotted the channel...
 I was flabbergasted by the natural beauty of the area!

-The large population of pelicans, fishing and prawning, and the channel that connects the ocean to Tuggerah Lake characterise the place.
+The pelicans, fishing and prawning and the channel best describe the place.

-The Entrance is the English meaning of the aboriginal word Karagi (the town’s original name) meaning the ocean enters Tuggerah Lake.
+The Entrance is the English meaning of the aboriginal word Karagi, meaning the ocean enters Tuggerah Lake.

 Find out about...